Malaysia Airlines fleet

-Malaysia Airlines operates a fleet of Airbus A330 and A350 wide-bodies, as well as Boeing 737NG and 737 MAX narrow-bodies.
+Malaysia Airlines is the national carrier of Malaysia, and its fleet consists of 88 aircraft, which consists of 32 wide-bodies and 56 narrow bodies.
+The fleet consists of Airbus A330, Airbus A330neo, and A350 wide-bodies, as well as Boeing 737NG and newer-generation 737 MAX narrow-bodies.

 Current fleet

 As of June 2025, Malaysia Airlines operates the following aircraft: